 Oracle pricing

-Oracle doesn’t have pricing for their financial close software as pricing depends on your software package and number of users.
-They do have some interesting pricing tools and information on their site, including this Oracle Cost Estimator tool.
+- Oracle doesn’t have pricing for their financial close software, as pricing depends on your software package and number of users.
+They do have some interesting pricing tools and information on their site, including the Oracle Cost Estimator tool.

 8) Workiva